A User Guide To Competition Policy

 Multihoming: Consumer “switching” between platforms with similar or comparable uses, rather than choosing only one platform to use, e.g., consumers using multiple social media companies or searching for information using multiple providers.

-– Platforms make it convenient for consumers to multihome, with the need for platform loyalty is nonexistent in today’s marketplace, as outlined by Economist David Evans.
+– Platforms make it convenient for consumers to multihome, so the need for platform loyalty is nonexistent in today’s marketplace, as outlined by Economist David Evans.
 “The number of apps that people can use is limited mainly by their ability to keep track of icons or bookmarks.
 Many online platforms are available to users for free.
 Consumers face no significant expense in installing an additional online platform app.
 Nor must they agree to use an online platform exclusively.
 As a result of these features, it is easy for people to multihome on several online platforms.
 They can conveniently switch back and forth depending upon which they prefer for which purpose.
 It is also easy for people to try a new alternative online platform and decide whether to keep using it or not.”

 Read more from Springboard: Multihoming In The “At Home” Era